 We would like to share with you the stories of some of our amazing volunteers.
 We are a very small charity and without them, we could not provide the level of support that we do to women and families who have experienced an ectopic pregnancy.

-I am a mother of two children, and I work full time for the NHS.
-In my spare time for the last year and a half, I have been volunteering for The Ectopic Pregnancy Trust, proof reading website content and publications, helping with general enquiries that come in to the charity and helping with research when it is needed.
+In my spare time, I have been volunteering for The Ectopic Pregnancy Trust, proof reading website content and publications, helping with general enquiries that come in to the charity and helping with research when it is needed.

-In November 2013 I had an ectopic pregnancy and approached the charity for help and advice.
-I felt alone, and I felt that I needed someone to talk to.
-The support that I received was what kept me going through the rough times, and afterwards I wanted to give something back to the charity by helping.
+In November 2013, I had an ectopic pregnancy and approached the charity for help and information.
+I felt alone and I needed someone to talk to.
+The support that I received was what kept me going through the rough times, and afterwards, I wanted to give something back to the charity by helping.
 Without the charity’s help, I wouldn’t have found the strength to try for another baby.
-I have my little rainbow baby now, and I cannot thank them enough for all of their help.

 I love the feeling of being a part of something that can make a difference to people’s lives in so many ways.

-I am 21 years old and work at a technical college contract managing.
+I am 21 years old and work at a college.
 I love spending time with my friends and family.
 My partner Tom and I have just purchased our first house so we are in the middle of renovating that at the moment so any time spare is for decorating!
 I’m also getting quite a liking to the gym!
 I am loving my spin classes and have recently got myself a personal trainer to help me lose weight!

 I volunteer because I want to help the trust who helped me through the worst time in my life!
 When Tom couldn’t say the words I needed to hear, someone on the forum would sit and listen to me and tell me they were experiencing the same pain or hurting as I was.
 I wanted to support people and try and help as much as I could, like they did for me.
 I get satisfaction out of volunteering because it warms me inside to know that what I am doing may be read by someone who is in a dark and lonely place, or that paragraph on the website that I helped to proof read is just what they needed to read at that moment in time and helps them come through to the other side.
 I feel like I am helping people without actually helping them myself.